I shall smile when wreaths of snow

 In the ‘moment’ I reached for my little green book of her poetical works – I especially love her poetry.
 Opposite me – there is an impressive canvas of a much smaller original drawing – of a young woman wearing a bonnet – I call her ‘Emily’.
 Often we meet each other’s gaze – and I feel challenged by hers – I feel the young women in the portrait has set me a task and she won’t rest until it’s complete.
 After flicking through Emily’s passionate poetry – (I wasn’t truly in a reading mood) – I suddenly was taken by an undeniable urge to get out – and visit a place that I must have driven passed about a thousand times on my journeys to and from work.

-When I snake down the long hill on my morning runs (always in a rush) – I’m intrigued by a steep path I see through a deciduous wood – it looks like an aisle in a cathedral – only one of God’s making.
+When I snake down the long hill on my morning runs (always in a rush) – I’m intrigued by a steep path I see through a deciduous wood – it looks like an aisle in a cathedral – only one of Nature’s making.
 After years of passing the ‘doorway’ – I determined that it was time to enter in.
 I didn’t feel the need to tell anyone where I was going – I just dropped everything – including Emily’s volume – and breezed-off in my car.
 Ah such freedom!
 Emily would get that – only she’d have grabbed her bonnet instead of a car key!

 It is rare for me to go for an afternoon walk – but today was a special calling.
 To hear the sound of leaves whooshing through my feet – and to smell earth’s sweet decay.
 I too love the dreariness of Autumn – heading into Winter…

-Once inside the wood – I was like a ravenous pig on the hunt for truffles or acorns – although I wasn’t purposefully searching for anything.
+Once inside the wood – I was like a ravenous pig on the hunt for acorns – although I wasn’t purposefully searching for anything.
 It wasn’t long before I’d grown tired with the path and I’d strayed off to explore the rougher areas on either side.

 I scrambled between tall trees – impatiently stumbling up-to the top of the wood – where I could see light through the tracery of black trunks and branches at the edge; I discovered that the wood bordered open fields.
 There were several rusty gates used as fences – and the space had that feeling of neglect and forgotten ways – I was in my element.

 My only apparent company was an old cock pheasant – who despite the sound of distant gun shots – was unperturbed by my arrival.
-It wasn’t long before I was gifted a beautifully weathered skull that had a soft green ‘verdigris’ to die for – I love unearthing old, forgotten treasure.
+It wasn’t long before I was gifted a beautifully weathered skull that had a soft green ‘verdigris’ – I love unearthing old, forgotten treasure.
 Its layered structure was so paper thin – that I felt if I’d dropped it – it would’ve crumbled to dust.
 I was ‘lost’ in the wood for a couple hours – exploring ‘paths’ that I had no idea where they were taking me – it was an exquisite experience.

 By the time I’d ‘navigated’ back to the start – I was treated to a most glorious sunset on my homeward journey.